Cross-Border Remote Work FAQs Norway

 D. At what point and under what circumstances does the remote worker become subject to local employment law requirements such as is wage-hour, local holidays, annual leave, maternity leave, disability leave, protection against unfair dismissal, etc.

-A number of legal sources state that Norwegian conflict-of-law rules must be harmonized with those of the EU, so that as long as there is no direct conflict between Norwegian and EU legal conflict-of-law rules, the latter rules must be followed.
+Several legal sources state that Norwegian conflict-of-law rules must be harmonized with EU law.
+Accordingly, where there is no direct conflict, EU conflict-of-law rules must be applied.
 This is stated, among other things, in the Supreme Court’s statements in Rt.
 2009 p.
 1537 (The bookseller in Kabul), which is followed up in Rt.
 2011 p.
 531 and HR-2016-1251-A et al.

 The rules on the choice of law for international working conditions in the EU are set out in art.
 8 of the Rome I Regulation of 2008, Regulation No 593/2008.

-The starting point is that the parties themselves can decide which country’s law is to be applied to each individual employment relationship, cf. art.
-8 (1), first sentence, of the Rome I Regulation.
-This corresponds with the case law principle in Norwegian law of party autonomy (the parties decide for themselves).
+As a starting point, the parties are free to agree on which country’s law shall govern the employment relationship, cf. art.
+8 (1), first sentence of the Rome I Regulation.
+This reflects the principle of party autonomy, which is also recognized under Norwegian law.
 If the parties to an international employment relationship have agreed on the choice of law in the employment agreement, for example that Norwegian law shall apply, this is also the starting point.
-Art.
-8 no. 1 second sentence, however, established an important limitation on this starting point: if the choice of law means that the employee loses protection that he would have had if the relevant choice of law had not been made, the rules of the law of the country that would have been applied given that the choice had not taken place, will apply.
+However, art.
+8 no. 1 second sentence, establishes an important limitation: if the choice of law means that the employee loses protection that he would have had if the relevant choice of law had not been made, the rules of the law of the country that would have been applied given that the choice had not taken place, will apply.

 Remote foreign worker